 Ocean Sole has been working hard out in Kenya, cleaning over 1,000 tonnes of flip flops from the ocean and the waterways.
 Their founder was inspired in 1999 by children making toys from the old flip flops that were washing up and has since grown this incredible organisation.
 In 2017 they collected 520,000 flip flops from the beaches of Kenya and they continue to turn them into works of art.

-June 20th the world celebrates Flip Flop Day, but this year we want to encourage you to avoid the plastic flip flops that pollute our oceans.
-Make a pledge today to buy ocean friendly footwear, many places still supply and make canvas shoes, free from plastic and often more durable and comfortable than plastic flip-flops!
+Avoid the plastic flip flops that pollute our oceans and make a pledge today to buy ocean friendly footwear, many places still supply and make canvas shoes, free from plastic and often more durable and comfortable than plastic flip-flops!

 We are celebrating Flip Flop Day with a FREE Opal Ocean Flip Flop Necklaces, with all orders over $35!
 Usually $89.95, don't miss this opportunity to get it for free, simply place your order and the free gift will be added to you cart automatically.

 *Please note that this offer does not work with all discount codes, apply a discount code might result in the free gift not being applied.

 1] Blue Ocean Network - Flip Flop Facts: Find Out, Robert Frerck

 2] Ocean Sole - About Us

 3] Ocean Sole - Ocean Sole Has Recently Spent A Whole Week On The Lamu Archipelago (2nd October 2020)

 4] Sky News - Plastic pollution: Aldabra in Indian Ocean has most waste ever seen on any island, say scientists, Thomas Moore (10th September 2020)